darktable-org/darktable/packaging/windows/README.md

     The Lua scripts check the operating system and see Windows and expect a Windows shell when executing system commands.
     Running darktable from the UCRT64 terminal gives a bash shell and therefore the commands will not work.*

-* For building the installer image, which will create darktable-<VERSION>.exe installer in the current build directory, use:
+* For building the installer image (currently x64 only), which will create darktable-<VERSION>-win64.exe installer in the current build directory, use:
     ```bash
     cmake --build build --target package
     ```